ContestsEventsThe Fanatic Pro Shop

 You can listen to the Full Audio Vault below:

-Ranking The Phillies' Starting Lineup's Walk-Up Songs
+Ranking The Starting Phillies’ Walk-Up Songs

 Here's a definitive, opinion-based list ranking the Phillies' walk-up songs.
 Thanks to this list on MLB.com, we can take a look at all the songs the Phillies have selected.